-Please write Congress today, tell them that the economic stimulus and bailout legislation they are considering, advancing and passing must not support, further, advance or grow industries that are contributing to our Climate Crisis – that means no bailouts or support for the fossil fuel industry, for growing the expansion and manufacture of non-essential plastics that rely on fossil fuel ingredients, and/or increasing industrial or development operations that will increase climate changing emissions or further diminish or destroy the ecosystems necessary to help us battle the Climate Crisis.
+Please write Congress today to tell them that any economic stimulus and bailout legislation they are considering, advancing and passing must not support, further, advance or grow industries that are contributing to our Climate Crisis.
+That means no bailouts or support for the fossil fuel industry, for growing the expansion and manufacture of non-essential plastics that rely on fossil fuel ingredients, and/or increasing industrial or development operations that will increase climate changing emissions or further diminish or destroy the ecosystems necessary to help us battle the Climate Crisis.

 It also means that any legislation passed must be proactive about supporting, strengthening and quickly advancing clean and renewable energy options and businesses that are part of the Climate Crisis solution such as clean cars, technologies that help prevent and clean up pollution, environmentally protective agriculture, development and other industries.

-Our nation is facing the COVID19/Coronavirus Crisis, but it is also facing a Climate Crisis.
-The Climate Crisis is also inflicting devastating harms on our health, safety, communities and economy – without immediate and strong action it is, and will, alter life as we know it, including taking lives and inflict enduring harms on present and future generations.
+Our nation is facing the COVID-19/Coronavirus Crisis, but it is also facing a Climate Crisis.
+The Climate Crisis is inflicting devastating harms on our health, safety, communities and economy.
+Without immediate and strong action it is, and will, alter life as we know it, including taking lives and inflicting enduring harms on present and future generations.

-Like the COVID19/Coronavirus Crisis, the Climate Crisis is costing communities their health, their safety, their lives and their livelihoods, it is inflicting unprecedented economic harm that is increasing as the climate crisis advances and intensifies, and in fact it is inflicting even more harm – it is taking people’s homes, unleashing more viruses and health harms, desecrating prime agriculture areas, decimating ecological habitats and species, and releasing growing levels of pollution while at the same time destroying the ecosystems that help avoid, reduce and manage pollution harms.
+Like the COVID-19/Coronavirus Crisis, the Climate Crisis is costing communities their health, their safety, their lives and their livelihoods– it is inflicting unprecedented and increasing economic harm as the Climate Crisis advances and intensifies.
+In fact, it is inflicting even more harm than anticipated– it is taking people’s homes, unleashing more viruses and health harms, desecrating prime agricultural areas, decimating ecological habitats and species, and releasing growing levels of pollution, while at the same time destroying the ecosystems that help avoid, reduce and manage pollution harms.

-Send your letter today.
-Add your thoughts to the sample text below or send it as is.
+Send your letter today by adding your thoughts to the sample text below or sending it as is.
 But whatever you do, please send your letter to Congress today, and urge your friends and family to do so as well.
-We are in a moment when we can respond to COVID19/Coronavirus Crisis in a way that helps or harms Climate Crisis our future generations are facing as well.
+We are in a moment when we can respond to the COVID-19/Coronavirus Crisis in a way that helps or harms the Climate Crisis our future generations are facing as well.
 Let’s get double duty out of our investment, and advance economic solutions that addresses both Crises.
 (After filling out the form, a letter should appear which you can review and edit before sending).

 Urge your state to pass a Green Amendment today